 It can look like Maarko* in the Philippines, who was seven when his trafficker began to be sexually exploit him in front of a live-audience on the internet.

-Human Trafficking Awareness Month is coming to a close this January, and while we cannot say definitively whether the Super Bowl is the largest human trafficking event in the world or not, the significant emphasis on education and awareness is a welcome beacon of light on a problem that thrives in the darkness.
+National Slavery and Human Trafficking Prevention Month is every January, which aligns well with the spotlight that the Super Bowl shines on the issue.
+The significant emphasis on education and awareness is a welcome beacon of light on a problem that thrives in the darkness.
 That attention must also translate to action.

 Learn more about IJM at www.ijm.org.